fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 improve privacy?

-* We could make this so that when used with WebRTC browsers, the HOST is only included in the STUN check when the name of the STUN servers matches the HTTP ORIGIN of the web page initiating the STUN request.
+* We could make this so that when used with WebRTC browsers, the HOST is only included in the STUN messages when the name of the STUN servers matches the HTTP ORIGIN of the web page initiating the STUN request.
 It is not clear if this would improve privacy or not.

 STUN HOST attribute {#sec-stun_host}